American Indian Art --> American Indian Bags

 Parfleche Folders and Containers|

-Plains Indian parfleche in traditional envelope and cylindrical shapes, by a Cheyenne-Arapaho artist.
+Plains Indian parfleche in old-fashioned envelope and cylindrical shapes, by a Cheyenne-Arapaho artist.

 Seminole Patchwork Purses|